Microbial community and hemorrhoids

 Exactly how the gut flora is involved in the constipation process is not yet fully understood.

-In the large intestine, the gut flora influences how intensively indigestible food residues are further processed.
-If microbial activity is reduced or imbalanced, these processes slow down.
-The intestinal contents remain longer in the large intestine, causing more water to be withdrawn from the stool.
+In the large intestine, the gut flora affects how intensively indigestible food residues are further processed.
+If microbial activity is reduced or unbalanced, these processes slow down.
+The intestinal contents remain longer in the large intestine, causing increasing water to be withdrawn from the stool.
 The result is a firm, dry stool that is difficult to transport further.

-At the same time, the gut flora indirectly influences intestinal movement through microbial metabolic products.
-If this signaling balance is disturbed, the natural propulsion of intestinal contents can become sluggish.
+At the same time, the gut flora indirectly influences bowel movement through microbial metabolic products.
+If this signal balance is disturbed, the natural progression of intestinal contents can become sluggish.
 The result is a prolonged transit time, which further exacerbates constipation.

 Chronic constipation often develops into a self-perpetuating cycle: slowed stool transit changes the intestinal environment.
 This unfavorable environment, in turn, impairs the gut flora, which further intensifies stool hardening.
 Over time, the intestine adapts to this situation, weakening the natural urge to evacuate.